 Day 12 Merida

 Settle in for another driving day as you travel from Palenque to the historic city of Merida.
+Your drive will be broken up with short stops and an included lunch stop.
+Lunch will be a moreish selection of local seafood, with alternatives available.
 Founded in 1542, Merida is the capital of the Yucatan state and has retained much of its old-world charm.
 After the drive, stretch your legs with an orientation walk with your leader where you’ll have the chance to check out the city’s colonial buildings and learn about its Maya heritage.

 Day 13 Merida